Duke (surname): Etymology

 The first is that the surname Duke and its variant, Dukes, are both derived from the various Middle English words duc, duk, and douc, which all came from the Old French word "duc."
 This ultimately stemmed from the Latin dux, meaning "leader," and is a derivative of ducere, "to lead."
 The surname was evidently acquired by someone who was looked upon as a leader, not denoting one of noble birth since many captains or military leaders were titled landholders who would have taken their last names from their estates.
 The surname Dukes translates literally as "Duke's son."

 Alternatively, it has been suggested by scholars that the surname is simply a shortened form of Marmaduke, which is from the Irish Maelmaedoc, meaning 'servant of Maedoc.'
 St Maedoc was a Christian missionary in 7th Century Wales and Ireland.
 As a Plantation surname, it can be found primarily in east Ulster and has been Gaelicised as Diúc.

 References date back to the late twelfth century, with Herbert le Duc, a member of the Knights Templar, using the Gallicized version of the name.
-From 1190–1191, Roger le Duc was Sheriff of London, and three generations of his family succeeded him in this office.
+From 1190 to 1191, Roger le Duc was Sheriff of London, and three generations of his family succeeded him in this office.
 The Pipe rolls for Berkshire refer to Adam Duke in the year 1198, and in 1214 one Henry Dukes is recorded in the Curia Regis rolls for Warwickshire.

+Finally, there is an alternate version of the name that stems from a deviation of the surname “Duck” which is ultimately derived from an incorrect anglicisation of Ó’Leocháin, Ó’Lothcháin, or Úa Lothcháin.
+Modern day residents of Counties Longford, Westmeath and Roscommon in Ireland hold the name Duke derived from this root.
+This modern day area is roughly approximate to the area controlled by the Ua Lothcain Sept of the Gailenga Móra in Gaelic Ireland.